Eve M. Badger, DVM

 Dr. Eve M. Badger is a 1988 graduate of the University of Georgia College of Veterinary Medicine.
 A South Carolina native, she has lived in Charleston and has known members of the West Ashley team since she was nine years old.
 Upon graduation from veterinary school, Dr. Badger received the American Animal Hospital Association Award for Clinical Proficiency in Small Animal Medicine and Surgery and The Upjohn Award for Proficiency in Veterinary Clinical Medicine.
 Immediately following graduation, Dr. Badger joined the staff of West Ashley Veterinary Clinic.

 Dr. Badger enjoys surgery, internal medicine, and hospital management.
-She strongly believes in building good relationships with patients, clients and staff.
-She believes a highly trained and cohesive staff, state-of-the-art equipment and facilities, high caliber medical care and a “stress-free” approach are crucial to provide the best possible experience for patients and their owners.
+She strongly believes in building good relationships with patients, clients, and staff.
+She believes a highly trained and cohesive staff, state-of-the-art equipment and facilities, high-caliber medical care, and a “stress-free” approach are crucial to providing the best possible experience for patients and their owners.

 Lauren Crymes Tierney, DVM

 Dr. Lauren Crymes Tierney is from Charleston, SC.
 She graduated from Ashley Hall School and attended the University of Georgia for undergraduate and veterinary school.
 Dr. Tierney started working for West Ashley Veterinary Clinic at the age of 15 and has been practicing as a veterinarian here since graduating in 2001.

 When she is not at work, Dr. Tierney enjoys spending time with her two sons, her husband, and her dog Tug.